Cloud routers

 -

-Disconnect all connected subnets from the router by removing the ports of all subnets from the router:
+Disconnect all connected subnets from the router; to do this, delete the ports of all subnets from the router:

 -